 Iolani Palace Oahu

-Iolani Palace celebrates Hawaii’s royal heritage, and it is the only palace that housed royalty in the US.
-We did the self-guided tour, and we got a glimpse of the rich historical past of these beautiful islands.
-Again, it’s amazing how a place so geographically isolated as Hawaii Islands are, has so much to offer – not only stunning beaches, surf, and verdant nature, but also amazingly well preserved cultural traditions and historical heritage.
+Iolani Palace celebrates Hawaii’s royal heritage, and it is the only palace that has housed royalty in the US.
+We did the self-guided tour and got a glimpse of the rich historical past of these beautiful islands.
+Again, it’s amazing how a place so geographically isolated as the Hawaii Islands has so much to offer—stunning beaches, surf, and verdant nature but amazingly well-preserved cultural traditions and historical heritage.

 Read more: 12 MUSEUMS TO VISIT IN BERLIN